menyf/100-hours-projects/README.md

 I will spent **2 hours** on average each day and make the records here.
 During these time, I should switch my phone to airplane mode and try to meet the flow.
 For all the projects, there should be clear goal.

+## Project 0: 100 push-up challenge

+Do 100 push-ups each day along with this project.

 ## Project 1: Read *Effective Objective C 2.0*

 1. Review what I learnt in the previous day.